forcepusher/LocalAgentRulesets/README.md

 Always think with attention to details, but limit each thinking block to 10 paragraphs.

-Before responding/working DO A WEB RESEARCH, just like a human would do, because data in your model is obsolete.
+Before responding/working ALWAYS DO A WEB RESEARCH, just like a human would do, because data in your model is obsolete.

 Maximize tool usage, ALWAYS call linter diagnostics tools after code edit tool calls.